On Typesetting Engines: A Programmer's Perspective

 While HTML can indirectly influence how text appears on a page (e.g. by using the obsolete font tags), it cannot handle the complex tasks of typesetting, such as:

-- Font selection: plain HTML doesn't have built-in mechanisms for selecting specific fonts.
+- Font selection: HTML doesn’t have built-in mechanisms for selecting specific fonts.

 - Text formatting: HTML can control some aspects of text formatting (e.g., bold, italic, etc.), however, it cannot provide the granular control offered by typesetting engines.